What is primary open-angle glaucoma?

 SEE RELATED: Glaucoma treatment

-Unfortunately, when dealing with any type of glaucoma, treatment cannot restore any vision that was lost or damaged along the way — all the more reason to have regular comprehensive eye exams.
-Your eye doctor will be able to check your eye pressure and suggest preventive measures if you appear to be a glaucoma suspect.
+Unfortunately, treatment for primary open-angle glaucoma cannot restore any vision that was lost or damaged along the way — another reason having routine comprehensive eye exams is so important.
+Your eye doctor will check your eye pressure during the exam and suggest preventive measures if you appear to be a glaucoma suspect.

 ARE YOU A GLAUCOMA SUSPECT?
 Schedule a comprehensive eye exam with an eye doctor near you, and find out if you’re at risk.